-RoboCop has the cyberpunk genre flowing through its veins with roaming gangs and unchallenged mega corporations.
-This movie is astounding in effectively balancing the inevitable hopelessness of its world with a bleak sense of humor, which speaks loudly even as it is delivered with tongue in cheek.
+RoboCop has the cyberpunk genre flowing through its veins with roaming gangs and unchallenged mega-corporations.
+This movie is astounding in effectively balancing the inevitable hopelessness of its world with a bleak sense of humor, which speaks loudly even as it is delivered tongue-in-cheek.

 2. The Matrix (1999)

 Woah.
 At the tail end of a decade obsessed with hackers, The Matrix came along and shattered all the general expectations of ‘hacker films’.
 The film combines tech fears, underground style, high-flying action sequences as well as cutting-edge special effects.

 The Matrix’s cyberpunk philosophy and setting have stood the test of time.
 The Matrix seamlessly weaves Plato’s allegory of the cave with legendary fight scenes.

 The action is so great, you’d be forgiven for forgetting the deeper meaning behind The Matrix’s philosophy.